-ARINGO clients who worked with Rachel were admitted to MBA programs at Stanford, Chicago, Kellogg, Wharton, Duke, Ross, Cornell, Tuck, McCombs, UCLA, USC, Olin, Fox, Emory, Rotman, IE, IESE, ESADE, London Business School, Oxford, INSEAD, Imperial College, CASS, HEC Paris, Sauder, and many others.
+ARINGO clients who worked with Rachel were admitted to MBA programs at Harvard, Stanford, Chicago, Kellogg, Wharton, Duke, Ross, Yale, Cornell, Tuck, McCombs, Tepper, Darden, UCLA, USC, Olin, Fox, Emory, Rotman, IE, IESE, ESADE, London Business School, Oxford, Cambridge, INSEAD, Imperial College, CASS, HEC Paris, Sauder, and many others.

 Rachel received her bachelor’s degree in Electronic Media at the University of Cincinnati where she also minored in Journalism.
 Throughout her undergraduate degree, Rachel worked in radio news and regularly contributed written commentary to both the university newspaper and television news channel.